 ABSTRACT: Dietary polyphenols, mainly phenolic acids and flavonoids, are the primary sources of antioxidants that can be generally recommended for human consumption.
-Polyphenols are derived from plant based food including fruits, vegetables, spices, herbs etc. In the present era, there has been a great interest towards the health benefits of dietary polyphenols against oxidative stress related diseases such as diabetes mellitus, cancer, chronic kidney disease etc. Here, the content presents an overview on dietary polyphenols in context of relevance to the human health.
+Polyphenols are derived from plant-based food, including fruits, vegetables, spices, herbs, etc. In the present era, there has been a great interest in the health benefits of dietary polyphenols against oxidative stress-related diseases such as diabetes mellitus, cancer, chronic kidney disease, etc. Here, the content presents an overview of dietary polyphenols in the context of relevance to human health.

 Keywords: Antioxidant activity, Chronic diseases, Polyphenols

 Polyphenols are the products of secondary metabolism and can vary from simple phenolic acids to highly polymerized molecules such as tannins.
 Polyphenols exist primarily in conjugated forms with one or more sugar residues, via glycosides, linked to one or more of the many hydroxyl groups 4, 7.
-Polyphenols can be classified into groups according to their source of origin such as tea polyphenols, grape polyphenols and apple polyphenols, or their chemical structures.
-When basic chemical structure is of concern, polyphenols can be divided into basic groups as lignans, phenolic acids, flavonoids, stilbenes 8.
+Polyphenols can be classified according to their source of origins such as tea polyphenols, grape polyphenols, and apple polyphenols, or their chemical structures.
+When the basic chemical structure is of concern, polyphenols can be divided into basic groups as lignans, phenolic acids, flavonoids, stilbenes 8.

 In most cases, food contains complex mixtures of polyphenols 14.
-Flavonoids are mostly found in all plant based food; fruits, vegetables, cereals, fruit juices, tea, wine, infusions etc., whereas flavanones and isoflavones are specific to particular foods 15.
+Flavonoids are mostly found in all plant-based food; fruits, vegetables, cereals, fruit juices, tea, wine, infusions, etc., whereas flavanones and isoflavones are specific to particular foods 15.
 The degree of ripeness considerably affects the concentrations and proportions of various polyphenols 16, 17.
-The easy oxidation of the polyphenols may lead to change the content of polyphenols in plants 16.
+The easy oxidation of the polyphenols may lead to change in the content of polyphenols in plants 16.
 Different types of cooking methods also affect the polyphenol content of foods since polyphenols are present in plant vacuoles and in cellular structures that require softening during the cooking process to maximize polyphenol release.
-However, most of the vegetables can lose 75% to 100% of their initial polyphenol content during boiling whereas steaming and frying losses are considerably lower than fresh vegetables 18.
+However, most of the vegetables can lose 75% to 100% of their initial polyphenol content during boiling, whereas steaming and frying losses are considerably lower than fresh vegetables 18.

-Scientists are being taking efforts to increase the bioavailability of polyphenols but several considerations, and potential impediments, exist including solubility, permeability, metabolism, excretion, target tissue uptake using nanoparticle based approaches and disposition 21.
-Initial strategies for improving bioavailability of dietary polyphenol supplements include changes to polyphenol structure, which may affect the solubility and dissolution, and the use of pharmaceutical recipients 21.
+Scientists are taking efforts to increase the bioavailability of polyphenols, but several considerations and potential impediments exist, including solubility, permeability, metabolism, excretion, target tissue uptake using nanoparticle-based approaches and disposition 21.
+Initial strategies for improving the bioavailability of dietary polyphenol supplements include changes to polyphenol structure, which may affect the solubility and dissolution, and the use of pharmaceutical recipients 21.
 An additional consideration is that degradation and absorption of polyphenols within the gastrointestinal tract depend on the intestinal microflora and gut enzymes, which may significantly change bioavailability 25.

 Metabolism of Polyphenols: Dietary polyphenols are initially metabolized, within the gastrointestinal tract.
-Glycosides are hydrolyzed to their corresponding aglycones prior to the absorption, aglycones and low molecular weight polyphenols are absorbed directly 2.
+Glycosides are hydrolyzed to their corresponding aglycones before the absorption, aglycones, and low molecular weight polyphenols are absorbed directly 2.
 Polyphenols that are not absorbed are transported to the colon where they can be readily hydrolyzed by colonic microflora to simpler chemical compounds and eliminated in the feces or further modified.
 Bacterial fermentation of the glycones effectively releases the polyphenol from fiber permitting subsequent metabolism similar to other aglycones 26.

-CONCLUSION: The content outlined in this review provides a general overview of dietary polyphenols, occurrence and content, bio-availability, metabolism and their relevance to human health.
-Dietary polyphenols are beneficial against the development and progression of many chronic oxidative stress related pathological conditions.
+CONCLUSION: The content outlined in this review provides a general overview of dietary polyphenols, occurrence and content, bioavailability, metabolism, and their relevance to human health.
+Dietary polyphenols are beneficial against the development and progression of much chronic oxidative stress-related pathological conditions.
 The role of polyphenols in human health and disease is still an interesting area of research and warranted further scientific studies.